BurkovBA/BurkovBA.github.io/content/blog/2021-12-25-1/index.md

 ![AlphaFold2 losses](./AF2_losses.png)<center>**AlphaFold2 losses**</center>

 #### Distogram prediction loss
-AF2 tries to predict not only the distances between residues, but also distributions of distances.
+AF2 tries to predict not only the distances between residues, but also distributions of distances, called *distograms*.
 Again, errors in those distributions are used as auxilliary losses.

 #### BERT-like loss for the quality of prediction of MSA positions
 Self-supervised approach, similar to BERT approach.